Bakit Hindi Ka Crush ng Crush Mo?: Theme song

 Bakit Hindi Ka Crush ng Crush Mo?, sung by Zia Quizon and written by Jungee Marcelo, is the theme song of the movie.
 It premiered on July 8, 2013, on the FM radio station MOR 101.9 For Life! and was released as a single on July 17.
 It is also included in her second studio album, A Little Bit of Lovin.

 Music video

 The music video for the song was released on ABSstarcinema's YouTube channel on July 23, 2013.
 The video's plot features Quizon at a photo shoot session while being pursued by a man who works on set, played by Ramon Bautista, the author of the book to which the film is primarily based.

 Accolades

 The song won at the 27th Awit Awards for the Awit Award for Best Song Written for Movie/TV/Stage Play on December 12, 2014.

 Critical reception

 Bakit Hindi Ka Crush ng Crush Mo? mostly received positive reviews from critics.
 Jerald uy of Uy.com stated that "Bakit Hindi Ka Crush ng Crush Mo? reminds us of the stupid things we can do for love but offers it in a fresh way."
-The movie was given an 8.5/10 "certified fresh" from both moviegoers and movie critics alike.
+The movie was given an 8.5/10 rating from both moviegoers and movie critics alike.